mseminatore/TeslaJS/README.md

 1. The homelink API appears to require Autopilot hardware.
 Can someone with AP test and report back?
 2. Calendar support not yet functional.
 If someone can share the JSON for a valid calendar request that would help!
 3. Sunroof API was changed by Tesla to limit functionality.
-Will be addressed in TeslJS soon.
+Will be addressed in TeslaJS soon.

 # Tesla API Documentation